-Elderly care in disarray (again)Posted on: 14 October 2011 by Alexander Hay
+Elderly care in disarray (again)Posted by Alexander Hay

 A new report by the Care Quality Commission is damning about some of the worst examples of neglect and incompetence in the NHS, which has taken root in one way or another in more than half of our hospitals